alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 Use either operation or `.extend()` method to create the list where each filename is repeated twice.
 Hint, you can apply list multiplication directly to the filenames list you created via list comprehension (so, replicate it in that same line).
 Try this code out in a Jupyter Notebook.

 ## Looping over both index and item via  list enumeration  {#enumerate}
 Now that we have a list of filenames, we can create a list of cards out of it.
 Our dictionary function requires both index and filename.
 The latter is the _item_ of the list, the former is the _index_ of that item.
-You could build the index using [range()](#range) function but Python has a better solution for this: a [enumerate()](https://docs.python.org/3/library/functions.html#enumerate) function!
+You could build the index using [range()](#range) function but Python has a better solution for this: [enumerate()](https://docs.python.org/3/library/functions.html#enumerate) function!
 If, instead of iterating over a list, you iterate over [enumerate(<list>)](https://docs.python.org/3/library/functions.html#enumerate), you get a tuple with both `(index, value)`.
 Here is an example:

 ```python
 letters = ['a', 'b', 'c']